cblondel/monsters-rolodex/README.md

 # First Application in my React training (udemy formation Complete React Developer in 2023 with Andrei Neagoie)

+## v2

+- Migration of all class components to functionnals components
+- Learning how to implement the use of life-cycle event with useState and useEffect hooks

+## v1

 - Learning to create react components with the class approach and Typescript
 - Separate and Organize components into different folders and files
 - Practice css with Tailwind